Foundations of a theory of quantum gravity: Quantum Field Theory on indefinite Hilbert modules

 implying that

 Now, we have to distinguish two cases: (a) $x$ is invertible and (b) $x$ is not.
 If the former holds, then we can perform a gauge transformation $x \rightarrow 1$ such that

 These equations have a solution if and only if the Jordan type of $a\widetilde{a}$ is in the range of the mapping $z \rightarrow z^2$ which is always the case for \textit{invertible} $a$.
 Therefore, the residual ambiguities are given by considering all possible roots of $a\widetilde{a}$ which form a disjoint union of manifolds of different dimension depending upon the commutator of one particular root (in case of multiple eigenvalues of $a\widetilde{a}$).
 It is clear that in this case, the eigenvectors of $A$ span the entire module (even if we haven't considered all possible eigenvectors yet) which may be proven by noticing that $1 = q + (1 - q)$ allowing for the second component to be $y' + (y - y')q$ for all solutions $y,y'$ and $q \in \mathcal{C}_{(1,3)}$.
 Now, suppose that $a$ is not invertible and the orbit of $a\widetilde{a}$ is not in the range of $z \rightarrow z^2$, then $x$ cannot be invertible and we have to consider the second case (b).
 That is, $x z^2 = a \widetilde{a}x$ implies that $z^2$ must map the nucleus of $x$ into the nucleus of $x$ and $a \widetilde{a}$ must map the image of $x$ into the image of $x$; therefore, the image of $x$ must be an invariant subspace of $a\widetilde{a}$.
-Since $a$ is not invertible, the restriction of $z^2$ to $W/\textrm{Ker}(x)$ (where $W$ is a complex vectorspace carrying an irreducible representation of the Clifford algebra) must be not be invertible either.
 Actually, this is all information one can get out of the first equation; $x : W/\textrm{Ker}(x) \rightarrow \textrm{Im}(x)$ is invertible and as an equation on $\textrm{Im}(x)$.
 Since $x$ only has to satisfy that $\textrm{Im}(x)$ is invariant under $a \widetilde{a}$, $z^2$ is uniquely determined on $W/\textrm{Ker}(x)$ but all the other degrees of freedom of $z$ are completely free.
 The remaining question is whether such $z$ exists and if so whether the eigenvectors span the entire module.
 Clearly, $\textrm{Im}(x)$ must be an invariant subspace of $a \widetilde{a}$ such that the restriction to it has a Jordan type which is in the image of $z \rightarrow z^2$; this a necessary and sufficient condition for $z$ to exist.
 Obviously, the continuum of eigenvectors do not constitute a \emph{right} basis as can be seen from the following example.
 Pick then